BRAND DESIGN - AN INTERVIEW WITH DAVID AIREY

 Scroll down to read the transcript of the recorded audio interview.

-HCG: When a client approaches you and wants you to create the branding for them, what things do you have to know in order to deliver a great design?
+HCG: When a client approaches you and wants you to create the brand design for them, what things do you have to know in order to deliver a great design?
 What questions do you ask in the course of the briefing?

 David Airey: I have a set of questions that I changed quite recently.
 That was after picking up a copy of Michael Johnson‘s book Branding in Five and a Half Steps.
 That‘s a super book by the way, I highly recommend it.
 The questions that he recommends all center around the client‘s ambition, their purpose for being here.
 They might seem easy to answer but they really get the client thinking in terms of what‘ll be most helpful for us, for the designer.